Honoring the Past, Shaping the Future

-June 10, 1925 — Robert and George Marshall and Herbert Clark finish the 46 with a climb of Mt.
+June 10, 1925 — Robert #3 and George Marshall #2 and Herbert Clark #1 finish the 46 with a climb of Mt.
 Emmons.
 [Note: The climbing numbers that are added after each name were not assigned until the Adirondack Forty-Sixers club was founded in 1948.]

 July 1932 — Captivated by the stories in Marshall’s The High Peaks of the Adirondacks and Carson’s Peaks and People of the Adirondacks, Edward Hudowalski leads his Sunday School class at Grace Methodist Church in Troy, NY, on their first hike – a backpacking trip to climb Marcy, Basin, and Saddleback.

 October 1940/May 1941 — The Forty-Sixers of Troy submit petitions to the State Board of Geographic Names for the official and permanent naming of Blake’s Peak, Couchsachraga, Mount Marshall, Mount Phelps, Mount Emmons, Gray Peak, Mount Wright, Mount Algonquin, and Mount Boundary.

-August 20, 1949 — The Adirondack Forty-Sixers host a Haystack Centennial hike to commemorate the one hundredth anniversary of the first documented ascent of the peak by Adirondack guide Orson S. “Old Mountain” Phelps, along with two companions Almeron Oliver and George Estey.
+August 20, 1949 — The Adirondack 46ers host a Haystack Centennial hike to commemorate the 100th anniversary of the first documented ascent of the peak by Adirondack guide Orson S. “Old Mountain” Phelps, along with two companions Almeron Oliver and George Estey.
 Eighty-two people climbed to the summit (well over the current DEC regulation for a maximum group size of 15) for a ceremony that was broadcast over the radio.

 September 3, 1950 — The first official canister and register log is placed on the summit of Mount Emmons.
-Over the next several years the 46ers place canister and register logs on all of the summits of the trailless peaks.
+Over the next several years the 46ers place canisters and register logs on all of the trailless peak summits.

 1951 — The first 46er emblem items are offered for sale to club members – lapel pins, tie clasps, and cuff links.